Employment Law

 • Managers and supervisors

-Samfiru Tumarkin LLP has created additional resources to address other types of breaks that are common in Alberta workplaces:
+Samfiru Tumarkin LLP has created resources addressing other types of breaks commonly taken in Alberta workplaces:

 Lost Your Job?
 Human Rights Violated?

-If you are let go (with or without cause) or you believe that your human rights have been violated, contact the experienced employment law team at Samfiru Tumarkin LLP.
+If you were let go (with or without cause) or believe your human rights have been violated, the experienced legal team at Samfiru Tumarkin LLP can help.

 Fired?
 Lost your job?